Fiserv/Commerce-Hub/docs/Master-Data/Stored-Credentials.md

 ## Stored Credentials

-If you have set up an agreement with your customer to initiate recurring transactions on their behalf (e.g. for subscription payments) and have created a token for their card details, the API request type PaymentToken allows you to process the regular charges.
+For recurring transactions if merchant is allowed to initiate a transactions on behalf of customers (e.g. for subscription payments), and have created a token for their card details, the API request type PaymentToken allows you to process the regular charges.

+### Technical Requirements

+##### Component : storedCredentials

 | Variable | Type | Length | Description/Values |
 | -------- | -- | ------------ | ------------------ |